Pernell Roberts: Mixed theatre, film and television

+In television interviews, Roberts said that he would have stayed with Bonanza, had he been allowed to do so on a part-time basis to enable him to return to theater.

 Roberts played Jim Conrad, the lead role, in the 1971 TV movie that served as a pilot for the series San Francisco International Airport, though the role was played by Lloyd Bridges in the actual episodes of the series.
 Roberts guest-starred in TV shows such as The Girl from U.N.C.L.E., The Virginian, The Big Valley, Lancer, Mission: Impossible (four episodes), Have Gun – Will Travel, Marcus Welby, M.D., The Wild Wild West, Ironside (two episodes), The Rockford Files, Gunsmoke, Mannix, Vega$, The Odd Couple, Hawaii Five-O, The Love Boat, Hotel, The Hardy Boys/Nancy Drew Mysteries, Nakia, Night Gallery, The Bold Ones, The Quest, Police Story, Most Wanted, Westside Medical, Man from Atlantis, Jigsaw John, Sixth Sense, Quincy, M.E.
 The Feather and Father Gang, Hawkins, Men from Shiloh, Perry Mason, Wide World of Mystery, and The Six Million Dollar Man, and appeared in miniseries, including Captains and the Kings, Centennial, The Immigrants, and Around the World in 80 Days.
 He starred in two cult films, Four Rode Out (1971) and Kashmiri Run (1970), directed by veteran TV director John Peyser, and other feature films, including The Magic of Lassie (1978).
 He co-starred or was featured in several TV movies, including, The Adventures of Nick Carter, Dead Man on the Run, Assignment Viennas pilot Assignment: Munich, The Night Rider, The Silent Gun, The Lives of Jenny Dolan, The Deadly Tower, Hot Rod, Desperado, The Bravos, and High Noon, Part II: The Return of Will Kane.

+Trapper John, M.D.

-In 1979, Roberts again achieved "superstar" status as the lead in Trapper John, M.D.
-(1979–1986), receiving an Emmy nomination in 1981; and playing the character twice as long as Wayne Rogers had (1972–1975) on CBS's M*A*S*H series.
+In 1979, Roberts again achieved star status as the lead in Trapper John, M.D.
+(1979–1986), receiving an Emmy nomination in 1981, and playing the character twice as long as Wayne Rogers had (1972–1975) on CBS's M*A*S*H series.
 Roberts told TV Guide in 1979 that he chose to return to weekly television after watching his father age and realizing that it was a vulnerable time to be without financial security.
-"The show allowed Roberts to both use his dramatic range and address issues," wrote The Independent.Of the period between series, Roberts said he enjoyed moving around and playing different characters.
+"The show allowed Roberts both to use his dramatic range and to address issues," wrote The Independent.In the 1980s and 1990s, playing off his Trapper John M.D. persona, Roberts acted as TV spokesman for Ecotrin, a brand of ASA-based analgesic tablets.
+His roles since included Donor (1990) with Melissa Gilbert and Checkered Flag (1990).
+He appeared as captain of the CBS teams for Battle of the Network Stars 11 and 12.

+Of the period between series, Roberts said he enjoyed moving around and playing different characters.
 During that time, he also toured university campuses conducting seminars on play production, acting, and poetry.